bank-vaults/secret-sync/README.md

 ### Secret Store

-Secret store defines the actual secret store that will be used for API requests.
+Secret Store defines the actual external secret storage systems that will be used for API requests.
 In API requests, a secret store can be either a _source_ where the secrets are fetched from or a _target_ where the requested secrets are synced into.